What is next for the Elk Trail School...

 ~Expected Future Dates~

-April 2024 – First Outdoor School program hosted on site in newly completed renovations
+April 2025 – First multiple class Outdoor School program hosted on site in newly completed renovations